 Step Two: Cut the images out of Iron-On material.
-I love this quick video for instructions on using Cricut Iron-On.
-Make sure to set your material guide to “Iron-On” and mirror your image in Cricut Design Space.
+Make sure to set your machine to cut “Iron-On” and mirror your image in Cricut Design Space.

 This pumpkin black t-shirt will look great over an orange long-sleeve shirt for my son.

 I have a few more Halloween projects I’d like to knock out before starting on Halloween costumes!
 Be sure to check out my past Halloween projects for some fun DIY’s to get started on now :)